 The Patient Safety Privacy Protection Center (PSOPPC) has received many questions regarding Common Formats.
-In response to those questions, the PSOPPC has produced a list of frequently asked questions (FAQs)
+In response to those questions, the PSOPPC has produced a list of frequently asked questions (FAQs) and corresponding answers.

-The Common Formats include:
+The final set of Common Formats include:

 Development of the Common Formats is an ongoing process.
 AHRQ welcomes feedback, especially from all users, to improve the current Common Formats and inform the development of new types of Common Formats.
 Any comments on the Common Formats versions that are active for reporting can be submitted through the Common Formats Commenting Tool.